ramannkhanna2/DevOps-Jenkinsfile-Docker-Git/cicd/readme/readme.md

 2. Push your changes to Github by running `git push origin`.

 Now, re-run the pipeline on Jenkins and examine its output.
-If all goes well, the pipeline will build a Docker image, push it to GCR and clean up the local image on Jenkins.
+If all goes well, the pipeline will build a Docker image, push it and build a container out of it.

 Type of environments :-